 The bottom of your MacBook may become very warm during normal use.
-If your MacBook is on your lap and gets uncomfortably warm, remove it from your lap and place it on a stable work surface.
+If your MacBook is on your lap and gets uncomfortably warm, move it to a stable work surface.

 Water and wet locations Keep your MacBook away from sources of liquid, such as drinks, washbasins, bathtubs, shower stalls, and so on.
 Protect your MacBook from dampness or wet weather, such as rain, snow, and fog.